2015 Call for Applications to the Leadership Institute for Women in Psychology

 Previous institutes and Web seminars during the year have also addressed:

 Applications and supporting materials (CV/resume and one letter of recommendation) are due by 5:00 p.m.
-EST on Monday, March 17, 2014.
+ET on Monday, March 16, 2015.
 Please make sure you complete either the application for mid-career women in academic and academic medical settings or the application for mid-career women in clinical and consulting settings.
 Note that the applications have different questions, requirements and guidance for letters of recommendations.

 If selected, the fee for participation in both the fall and spring programs is $600, which helps to defray costs of the program (faculty are entirely volunteer).
 Application to the program indicates you are making a commitment to participate fully, including completing surveys on an annual basis regarding career advancement and leadership training needs.
 Participants are also invited to Web seminars on leadership issues throughout the year and have access to a mailing list for LIWP participants, faculty and staff.